Block 1 is from September 4 to December 12, 2024. Presentation Week is December to December 19, 2024.

 Led by Jailyne Torres and Devon Kramer

-Every morning, Monday through Thursday, is dedicated to Advisory, a flexible, extended session from 9:00 AM to noon.
+Every morning, Monday through Thursday, is dedicated to Seminar, a flexible, extended session from 9:00 AM to 11:00 AM.
 Students gather in grade-level cohorts of about 16, led by an Advisor who progresses with the group through the years.
 This time is used for community building, group projects, excursions, independent work, tutorials, self-evaluation and planning, documentation of work, and scaffolded self-directed learning.

-Middle school students participate in 9th grade Advisory with extra support.
+Middle school students participate in Freshman Seminar with extra support.

 Competencies: Community, Collaboration, Effective Research